Critical Information for Students Subject to Dismissal

 UConn Reporting Policies

 While we will make every effort to review your appeal as soon as possible, it may not be reviewed immediately upon receipt.
 Please note that all University employees are mandated reporters of child abuse or neglect.
-In addition, UConn employees have responsibilities to report to the Office of Institutional Equity student disclosures of sexual assault and related interpersonal violence; any information you submit in this appeal is subject to UConn reporting policies.
+In addition, UConn employees have responsibilities to report to the Office of Institutional Equity student disclosures of sexual assault and related interpersonal violence; any information you submit in your appeal is subject to UConn reporting policies.
 If you feel you need more immediate assistance or support, we encourage you to reach out to the Dean of Students Office and/or Student Health and Wellness – Mental Health.
-In addition, if you have concerns related to sexual harassment, sexual assault, intimate partner violence and/or stalking, we encourage you to review the resources and reporting options available at: Title IX: Office of Institutional Equity
+In addition, if you have concerns related to sexual harassment, sexual assault, intimate partner violence and/or stalking, we encourage you to review the resources and reporting options available from the Office for Inclusion and Civil Rights.

 Appeal Process Timeline